 Avoid: Dried Fruit

 Dried fruit is another food to avoid if you have diverticulitis, as it can be difficult to chew and digest.
-Upsetting your digestive track is the last thing you want to do if you have diverticulitis.
+Upsetting your digestive tract is the last thing you want to do if you have diverticulitis.

 Avoid: Raw Vegetables